GLOSSARY of Printed Circuit Design and Manufacturing

 BGA Ball Grid Array .

 board printed circuit board.
-Also, a CAD database which represents the layout of a printed circuit.
+Also, a CAD file which represents the layout of a printed circuit.

 body The portion of an electronic component exclusive of its pins or leads.

 BOM [pronounced "bomb"]Bill of Materials.
 A list of components to be included on an assembly such as a printed circuit board.
 For a PCB the BOM must include reference designators for the components used and descriptions which uniquely identify each component.
 A BOM is used for ordering parts and, along with an assembly drawing , directing which parts go where when the board is stuffed .C